confluentinc/ksql/docs/tutorials/basics-docker.md

 ---
 layout: page
-title: ksqlDB Quick Start
+title: Write streaming queries against Apache Kafka® by using ksqlDB
 tagline: Use ksqlDB for event streaming applications
-description: Write streaming queries against Apache Kafka® by using ksqlDB
+description: Learn to write streaming SQL queries
-keywords: ksql, docker
+keywords: ksqldb, docker
 ---

 This tutorial demonstrates a simple workflow using ksqlDB to write